mknx/smarthome/plugins/elro/README.md

 # Description

-You can use this Plugin to control elro (or elro-based) remote-contro-switches (rc-switches).
+You can use this Plugin to control elro (or elro-based) remote-control-switches (rc-switches).
 If the backend-server uses the same command-syntax as the rc_switch_server project, you can even control non-elro rc-switches too!
 (Or everything other that can be switched on and off)

 For rc_switch_server command-syntax look at https://github.com/Brootux/rc_switch_server.py (Server-Clients)